Tamara Port, MSW, LCSW, CCTP

-I work with children as young as 4 years old up to 18.
-I meet them wherever they are in the bereavement process- sometimes the loss was recent, sometimes it is a loss that happened years ago.
-I explore with them their response to their loss and how it is impacting them and their lives.
-In treatment, I use a variety of treatment techniques including sand tray work, mindfulness, play therapy, and bibliotherapy therapy.
-No two people experience loss the same way, therefore my approaches are flexible and fluid, and tailored to the individual based on their developmental and emotional needs.
+My diverse professional experiences enable me to effectively work with children from 5 years old up.
+In treatment, I use a variety of techniques including cognitive processing, cognitive behavioral therapy, sand tray work, mindfulness, play therapy, and bibliotherapy therapy.
+No two people have the same experiences, backgrounds, or goals for themselves, therefore my approaches are flexible and fluid, and tailored to the individual based on their developmental and emotional needs.

 After Graduate school, I completed the required two years of weekly clinical supervision (like you may have seen on TV, the therapist is with a client and her supervisor is watching behind a two-way mirror- intense!) before taking the licensing exam to become a LCSW (Licensed Clinical Social Worker).

 I am a a Certified Clinical Trauma Professional (CCTP) and have extensive training on trauma, PTSD and grief and loss.